rmai21/web102_Project2/README.md

 ## Notes

 The main challenges dealth with knowing how to use the click features.
 The other was styling.
 I had trouble with some CSS features based on location.
 Where the items were being placed on the screen.
+Instead of a random feature.
+There is more structure in this version.
+There are two buttons, a previous and a next to go forward and background to get more out of studying.

 ## License